Cosmic Slop: This Broken Heart

-Cosmic Slop Compilation
+Cosmic Slop compilation

-In 2000, Castle Music released a 10-track compilation album, also called "Cosmic Slop" - although it bore no relation to the studio album of the same name.
-The album's tracklisting consisted of: "One Nation Under A Groove", "Comin" Round The Mountain", "Cholly (Funk Getting Ready To Roll!)", "Freak Of The Week", "Uncle Jam", "Groovallegiance", "Smokey", “Cosmic Slop", "Soul Mate" and "(Medley) Funk Gets Stronger (Killer Millimeter Longer Version)/ She Loves You".
-The album was subtitled "Original Recordings From The Masters Of Funk!"
+In 2000, Castle Music released a 10-track compilation album, also called Cosmic Slop – although it bore no relation to the studio album of the same name.
+The album's track listing consisted of: "One Nation Under a Groove", "Comin" Round the Mountain", "Cholly (Funk Getting Ready to Roll!)", "Freak of the Week", "Uncle Jam", "Groovallegiance", "Smokey", “Cosmic Slop", "Soul Mate" and "(Medley) Funk Gets Stronger (Killer Millimeter Longer Version)/ She Loves You".
+The album was subtitled "Original Recordings from the Masters of Funk!"